Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Introduction

 One of the most natural ways to describe open quantum dynamics is embedding the non-Markovian system dynamics into a Markovian dynamics of the system and the effective environment of a finite dimension~\cite{budini2013embedding}.
 The physical intuition behind such embedding is summarized in Fig.~\ref{fig:markovian_embedding_interpretation}.
 One can think of the environment that induces the system's non-Markovian dynamics as a two-component system consisting of effective and far environments.
 The effective environment is responsible for memory effects: some information about the system is recorded into the effective environment and then affects the system at later time.
-The dimension of the effective environment, which we also refer to as an \emph{effective} dimension of the environment, determines the complexity of the non-Markovian system's dynamics.
-In contrast to the effective environment, the interaction with the far environment does not posses a backflow of information, and leads to a purely dissipate dynamics.
-In this way, the system and the effective environment instantiate a Markovian embedding, and their collective dynamics is dissipative and Markovian.
+The dimension of the effective environment determines the complexity of the non-Markovian system's dynamics.
+In contrast to the effective environment, the interaction with the far environment does not entail a backflow of information, and leads to a purely dissipative dynamics.
+In this way, the system and the effective environment instantiate a Markovian embedding, and their collective dynamics is both dissipative and Markovian.
+We emphasize that Markovian embedding is not just a ``black box'' model of open quantum dynamics since it provides insights into the properties of both the system and its environment.
+Moreover, Markovian embedding can be reconstructed with only information about the non-Markovian dynamics of a system, which is accessible in real experimental conditions~\cite{luchnikov2020machine, guo2020tensor}.